Manchester City’s Erling Haaland extends Champions League scoring streak in Villarreal win

 Follow topic:

-VILLARREAL, Spain - Manchester City's Erling Haaland extended his remarkable scoring streak to 12 straight matches as his side recorded a comfortable 2-0 victory at Villarreal in the Champions League on Oct 21.
+Erling Haaland extended his remarkable scoring streak to 12 straight matches, as Manchester City recorded a comfortable 2-0 victory at Villarreal in the Champions League on Oct 21.

-Bernardo Silva also got on the scoresheet during a dominant display by the visitors at La Ceramica that highlighted City's depth and efficiency, with Haaland continuing to lead the line in imperious form.
+Bernardo Silva also got on the score sheet during a dominant display by the visitors at La Ceramica that highlighted City's depth and efficiency, with the Norwegian continuing to lead the line in imperious form.

-Pep Guardiola's City side took the lead in the 17th minute, when Rico Lewis delivered a precise pass into the box for Haaland to fire home a first-time effort from the edge of the six-yard box.
+Pep Guardiola’s City side took the lead in the 17th minute, when Rico Lewis delivered a precise pass for Haaland to fire home a first-time effort from the edge of the six-yard box.

 The strike extended Haaland’s scoring streak to 12 consecutive matches and took his Champions League tally to four this season.

-Manchester City's Erling Haaland celebrates scoring their first goal with Rico Lewis.
+Manchester City’s Erling Haaland celebrates scoring their first goal against Villarreal with Rico Lewis.

 PHOTO: REUTERS